syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ![Prevent enter key functionality](../images/editing/customize-enter-key.gif)

-### Render MaskedTextBox control in edit form
+### Render MaskedTextBox component in edit form

-The Syncfusion Grid allows you to render a MaskedTextBox control within the Grid's edit form for a specific column.
+The Syncfusion Grid allows you to render a MaskedTextBox component within the Grid's edit form for a specific column.
 This feature is especially useful when you need to provide masked input fields that require a specific format, such as phone numbers or postal codes.

-To render a MaskedTextBox control in the edit form, you need to define a cell edit template for the column using `Edit` property.
+To render a MaskedTextBox component in the edit form, you need to define a cell edit template for the column using `Edit` property.
 The `Edit` property specifies the cell edit template that used  as an editor for a particular column.

-Here's an example of how to render a MaskedTextBox control in the **CustomerNumber** column of the Syncfusion Grid.
+Here's an example of how to render a MaskedTextBox component in the **CustomerNumber** column of the Syncfusion Grid.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}